- U.S. citizens or U.S. permanent residents.

 Established in 1974 by the Henry Luce Foundation, experiential rather than academic in nature, the Luce Scholars Program is intended for young leaders with limited experience of Asia.
 Scholars participate in internships of approximately one year in 1 of 19 Asian countries.
 (Sri Lanka and Timor Leste were just added this year 2019.)

 Each placement provides a professional venue and perspective and the assignments are a mechanism through which to gain a broader understanding and appreciation of the culture in which one is living.
-The following Luce countries include: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, The Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
+The following Luce countries include: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, The Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Timor Leste and Vietnam.